Termite

 Defense Tactics and Methods

-While termite colonies face numerous threats from predators, their defense system relies on an impressive arsenal of tactics deployed by specialized soldier termites.
-You’ll find these defenders using high-speed mandible attacks to bite and kill intruders, particularly targeting vulnerable areas like antennae and legs.
+While termite colonies face numerous threats from predators — including ants, wasps, and beetles — their defense system relies on an impressive arsenal of tactics deployed by specialized soldier termites.
+You’ll find these defenders using high-speed mandible attacks to bite and kill invaders, particularly targeting vulnerable areas like antennae and legs.

 Soldiers patrol your home‘s nest perimeters constantly, staying ready to fight rather than flee.
 They’ll use head-banging to create vibrations that alert others to danger, while releasing defensive pheromones through their mandibles.
 Though blind, they effectively detect threats through tactile and chemical signals, coordinating with workers to protect the entire colony.